 Search the premises thoroughly when looking for signs of house mice.
 Search areas should include attics, basements, crawl spaces, around foundations, and behind and under stored materials.
-In addition finding urine or droppings, snap traps, and non-toxic bait may be used to confirm the presence of mice.
+In addition to finding urine or droppings, snap traps and non-toxic bait may be used to confirm the presence of mice.
 Non-toxic tracking dusts, such as flour or talc, may be helpful.

 Signs and visual confirmation have limited value in accurately estimating numbers of house mice, but they are the simplest and often the only practical methods available.
 With experience, you will learn what constitutes a minor, major, and serious infestation of house mice.